lenskikh/tkeasy/README.md

     ```
 * **multiple windows** <br/>
     Unlimited number of windows can be open at the same time<br/>
-    Add "window" in the start of any method
+    Add "window" in the second and third window.
+The first window should be without window="the first window".
+See example example_two_windows_entry.py Otherwise, you will get three windows.
     ```python
     from tkeasy import *
     import random